JeffDeCola/jeffCoin/README.md

 ## 5. WEBSERVER

-The Webserver has two main parts, the GUI and the REST API.
+The webserver section has two main parts, the GUI and the REST API.

 ### 5.1 GUI